Understanding Obesity Brochure

 Obesity treatment strategies vary from person-to-person.
 Beginning treatment early is an essential part of success, and it is important to talk with your physician before beginning any weight-loss program.
-There are several methods for treating obesity, such as behavior modification, physical activity, non clinical weight management programs, medically managed weight-loss and bariatric surgery.
+There are several methods for treating obesity, such as behavior modification, physical activity, non-clinical weight management programs, medical weight management, medications, and bariatric surgery.

-There are a few different types of bariatric surgery or weight-loss surgery treatment options, such as Roux-En-Y Gastric Bypass, Laparoscopic Adjustable Gastric Banding, Laparoscopic Sleeve Gastrectomy and Biliopancreatic Diversion with Duodenal Switch.
+There are a few different types of bariatric surgery treatment options, such as Roux-en-Y Gastric Bypass, Laparoscopic Adjustable Gastric Banding, Laparoscopic Sleeve Gastrectomy and Biliopancreatic Diversion with Duodenal Switch.

 What can you do to learn more about obesity?

 The Obesity Action Coalition (OAC) is a nearly 50,000 member-strong 501(c)(3) National non-profit organization dedicated to giving a voice to the individual affected by the disease of obesity and helping individuals along their journey toward better health through education, advocacy and support.
 Our core focuses are to raise awareness and improve access to the prevention and treatment of obesity, provide evidence-based education on obesity and its treatments, fight to eliminate weight bias and discrimination, elevate the conversation of weight and its impact on health and offer a community of support for the individual affected.

 From the most current information on obesity, to information on weight-loss options, the OAC provides individuals with the tools needed to take a proactive approach in the fight against obesity.